microsoft/msphpsql/buildscripts/README.md

         * `py builddrivers.py -v=7.1.7 -a=x86 -t=ts -d=all -g=no`
         * `py builddrivers.py --PHPVER=7.0.22 --ARCH=x64 --THREAD=nts --DRIVER=sqlsrv --GITHUB=yes`

-5. If the script detects the presence of a PHP source directory, you will be prompted whether to rebuild, clean or superclean.
-Choose
+5. Based on the given configuration, if the script detects the presence of the PHP source directory, you can choose whether to rebuild, clean or superclean:
     * `rebuild` if you have always used the same configuration (32 bit, thread safe, etc.)
     * `clean` to remove previous builds (binaries)
     * `superclean` to remove the entire `php-<version>-src` directory, which is often unnecessary